-During the negotiation, any deficiencies in the offer will be pointed out to the supplier.
-The supplier will be allowed to make adjustments in the proposal in order to improve and more clearly specify the contents of the offer submitted.
-The requirements in the TOR or SOW cannot be changed during contract negotiations.
+The negotiations also provide an opportunity to clarify any ambiguities with the supplier.
+However, no changes to the terms of reference, specifications, statement of works are permitted.
 If the requirements are changed, the competitive process will be cancelled, and a new tender process will be initiated on the basis of the revised requirements.